-At the moment I’m sitting in a beautiful room of a beautiful hostel with my buddy Carlos, getting ready to head down to the beach for a massage and a casual lunch with two other friends, Cody and Ross.
+At the moment I’m sitting in a beautiful room of a beautiful hostel with my buddy Carlos, getting ready to walk down to the beach for a massage and a casual lunch with two other friends, Cody and Ross.

-Breakfast was pseudo-Western fare – eggs, bacon, baked beans, toast, melon – and the owner brought us some fresh dragon fruit as a dessert, explaining that the Chinese believed eating it would give you the strength and magical powers of a dragon.
+Breakfast was pseudo-Western fare: eggs, bacon, baked beans, toast, melon.
+And the owner brought us some fresh dragon fruit as a dessert, explaining that the Chinese believed eating it would give you the strength and magical powers of a dragon.

 I don’t have powers, but since I started traveling, I’ve felt like it.

-Even when I’m not in a true, palm-tree-laden, beach-covered, cheap-massage-providing PARADISE, I’m still enjoying life, experiencing things that provide a constant stream of inspiration, excitement, education and happiness.
+Even when I’m not in a true, palm-tree-laden, beach-covered, cheap-massage-providing paradise, I’m still enjoying life, experiencing things that provide a constant stream of inspiration, excitement, education, and happiness.

-Happiness is great for your health – mental and physical – and if you aren’t investing in being happy most of the time, there’s probably a better way to do what you’re doing.
+Happiness is great for your health, mental and physical, and if you aren’t investing in being happy most of the time, there’s probably a better way to do what you’re doing.

 Stop everything you’re doing right now and take a moment to think of where you’re at and all the good things you’ve got going for you.
 Just breath and think and reminisce and smile.